Last Updated 01/24/2012

 Double check that the drive report is the correct 'NEW' drive and if it is press 'y' and then enter.
 Then press 'y' and enter again at the confirmation page to begin the expansion process.
 This should complete in a matter of seconds showing you the approximate recording space on the new drive.
 In this case 143 HD hours (for a 1TB drive).

 11) The next step is optional but recommended.
 Press 'r' and then enter to choose another operation.
 This will take you back to the main menu where you can press 'z' and then enter to Supersize your disk.
+This converts excess space that your Tivo reserves for downloading commercials and other sponsored junk and make it available for recording programs.
 It will list 'BOTH' drives since both are now TiVo drives.
 Make sure you enter the number for the 'NEW' drive and then press enter.
 Confirm again with 'y' and enter.
 The process will take a couple of seconds and then should complete successfully.
 Congratulations you are now the owner of an expanded and blessed TiVo hard drive.
 You can now either press 's' enter to shutdown your machine or, if you want to carry out the optional step 12 below and turn on the power saving and acoustic management settings on the new drive press 'x' and then enter.
 12) At this point you are done as far as the update goes although I highly recommend you carry out the next (optional) step which will set your drive to use aggressive power management (saving you money) and maximum acoustic silencing to keep your TiVo as quiet as possible.
 In my experience this command has no negatives and does not appear to impact TiVo's performance in any way.
-Issue the command on the command line that appeared after you pressed 'x' above: hdparm -k 1 -B 1 -M 128 -W 1 /dev/sda where /dev/sda is the NEW TiVo drive's identified you noted in step 8 above.
+Issue the command: hdparm -k 1 -B 1 -M 128 /dev/sda where /dev/sda is the new TiVo drive identified in step 8 above.
 The options here have the following effect: